 Connie Belciug leads the CERI team with purpose and clarity.
 Her passion for protecting childhood stems from her own childhood experience growing up in the Republic of Moldova in Eastern Europe.
 Now, she brings a unique blend of passion, compassion, and strategy as Executive Director.

-Belciug earned her Bachelor’s degree in foreign languages in 2003, and speaks Romanian, Russian, French and German.
-In 2008, she went back to school to pursue a graduate degree in Social Work.
-In the same year, she was appointed National Program Director for Children’s Emergency Relief International (CERI) in Moldova.
-Five years later, her quest for solutions and effective interventions for children, youth and families at risk led her to UT Austin's School of Social Work.
-She graduated from UT with her PhD in December, 2016.
+Connie holds a Bachelor’s degree in foreign languages and speaks Romanian, Russian, French, and German.
+In 2008, she went back to school to pursue a graduate degree in Social Work—the same year she was appointed National Program Director for CERI Moldova.
+Five years later, her search for effective solutions for children, youth and families at risk led her to UT Austin’s School of Social Work, where she received her PhD in 2016.